University Policies

 If relevant, the RIO will determine whether the Complainant's Allegation(s) of Research Misconduct were made in Good Faith.
 If a determination is made that an Allegation was not made in Good Faith, the RIO will determine whether any administrative or other action should be imposed on the Complainant.

-Institutional officials will take interim administrative or other actions, as appropriate, to protect external sponsors' funds and, if Federal funds are involved, to ensure that the purposes of the Federal financial assistance are carried out.
+Institutional officials will take interim administrative or other actions, as appropriate, to protect the scientific integrity and, if external funds are involved, protect external sponsors’ funds.

 4.0 Definitions